aahan0511/FullTkinter/README.md

-# FullTkinter
+# FullGUI
-This is the bundle of all customtkinter widgets, including fan-made.
+This is the bundle of all customtkinter widgets by different authors.
+This is solely complete without any need to import customtkinter.

 # Authors